 Is Eloping Selfish?
-(Spoiler Alert: It’s NOT!)
+(Spoiler Alert: No, It’s NOT!)

 You might even be wondering, “Is it wrong to elope?
 Am I bad to want to elope?”.